-We seek a Board that reflects a range of talents, ages, skills, character and expertise-particularly in the areas of finance and accounting, management, domestic and international markets, leadership, corporate governance and the child care, education and related industries in which we operate-sufficient to provide sound and prudent guidance with respect to our operations and interests.
+We seek a Board that reflects a range of talents, ages, skills and expertise-particularly in the areas of finance and accounting, management, domestic and international markets, leadership, corporate governance and the child care, education and related industries in which we operate-sufficient to provide sound and prudent guidance with respect to our operations and interests.
 The Nominating and Corporate Governance Committee regularly reviews the skills, experience, and backgrounds that it believes are desirable to be represented on the Board.
-The following depicts certain of the Board members' varied skills, experience, and backgrounds based on the Nominating and Corporate Governance Committee's most recent skills review:
+The following depicts certain of the Board members' varied skills, experience, and backgrounds: